isomerpages/moe-aps/_partnerships/Changi Foundation.md

 <br clear="left">

-Changi Foundation is the philanthropy arm of Changi Airport Group (CAG) to support and commit to youth development.
+Changi Foundation is the philanthropy arm of Changi Airport Group (CAG) supporting and commit to youth development.

 Each year, CAG allocates a percentage of its net profit to the [Changi Foundation](https://www.changiairport.com/corporate/sustainability/changi-foundation.html) to fund programmes and projects, touching the lives of over 15,000 youths over the years.